What to do if your cat has ear mites.

 How Do You Get Rid of Ear Mites in Cats?

 Before beginning any treatment, make an appointment with your vet to find out whether your cat has ear mites.
 The first step in getting rid of ear mites in cats is to thoroughly cleanse the ear canal, removing wax and buildup.
-Use an ear cleaner, or have your veterinarian clean out your cat’s ears to avoid causing any damage to the ear canals.
+Use an ear cleaner or have your veterinarian clean out your cat’s ears to avoid causing any damage to the ear canals.

 Ear mites are an annoyance for both cats and their owners, but early treatment will help prevent further damage to their ears and their overall health.